SeanD17/Milestone-Project-4/README.md

 5:Page where the admin of the site can add or edit categories.

+6:Page where the admin of the site can post blogs for users to read.

 [Link to website](https://milestone-project-four-muscles.herokuapp.com/) here to see the website.

 ![Website](images/DevMuscles.png)